brendanrbrown/stor155_sp21/README.md

 1. click the 'data' folder link
 2. find the dataset you need. **click the .csv version link**
-3. in the preview pane, on the top right, click the 'raw' button
+3. in the preview pane, on the top right, click the **'raw' button**
 4. copy the url to the 'raw' icon
-5. add the code below to your Jupyter notebook for this assignment to load the data as a dataframe called d
+5. add the code below to your Jupyter notebook for this assignment to load the data as a dataframe called d (you could give it another name, but it is d in the example below)

 ```
 import pandas as pd